This advice is for babies and children up to age 18.

 A small number of children who have COVID-19 have needed hospital treatment for a condition called paediatric inflammatory multisystem syndrome (PIMS).
 This is also known as multisystem inflammatory syndrome (MIS-C).

 PIMS is a life-threatening disorder caused by an unusual response to an infection by your body's immune system.
-It is similar to Kawasaki disease or toxic shock syndrome and is very rare.
+It is very rare.

 Symptoms of PIMS include: